 Long Shot (LS) or Wide Shot (WS)

 The long shot (also known as a wide shot, abbreviated “WS”) is the same idea, but a bit closer.
 If your subject is a person then his or her whole body will be in view — but not filling the shot.
-Here's an example of the wide shot size from one of the best 2015 movies The Martian:
+Here's an example of the wide shot size from one of the best 2015 movies The Martian.

 Camera Shot Guide - Wide Shot - The Martian - StudioBinder

-(WS) Wide Shot Example in The Martian
+Types of camera shots: (WS) Wide Shot Example in The Martian

 In other words, there should be a good deal of space above and below your subject.
 Use a long shot (or wide shot) to keep your subject in plain view amidst grander surroundings.